-The fee for each Star Rating is $8.00, payable by cash or a check (made out to PSA) on a US bank.
+As of January 1, 2016, the fee for each Star Rating is $12.00, payable by cash or a check (made out to PSA) on a US bank.
 It is also possible to pay by PayPal.
 Instructions will be furnished when your application is approved.

 By applying for a star rating, you affirm that you have followed the requirements of the PSA Ethical Standards Statement, as published in the PSA Journal.
 In particular, the ethics statement says that: Images submitted for competition shall originate as photographs by the entrant on photographic emulsion or acquired digitally.
 By virtue of submitting an entry, the photographer certifies the work as his own.
 Any image accepted in a PSA-Recognized exhibition shall not be re-entered in the same format in the same section of the exhibition by using a different title or a like in-camera duplication or a reproduction duplication.
 An accepted image may not be re-titled for entry in the same section of any other PSA-recognized exhibition.
 If you find that by mistake you entered the same image under different titles in different exhibitions, it is all right to list them both, but you must tell us so we can count only one of the titles.
 If the same image was accepted more than once in the same exhibition, regardless of title (which means both you and the exhibition made mistakes) only one counts.
 Don't list the other one.
 Flag it in your records so you don't ever use it.